chipsenter/Hello-World/README.md

 # Hello-World
 Testing out some new shit!
 Learning by doing
-Java training is legit! very fun and challanging
+Java training is legit! very fun and challenging